AI Researcher & Engineer

 Addresses one of federated learning's most persistent challenges: real-world deployments where clients hold statistically heterogeneous data and differ in computational capacity.
 The approach combines gradient-based client clustering with a Knowledge Distillation framework, enabling models to generalize across non-IID distributions without sacrificing client privacy or convergence stability.

-Originally completed as part of the BSc CSE programme (graded A+), this work is undergoing further refinement toward publication.
+Originally completed as part of the BSc CSE programme (graded A+), this work is undergoing refinement toward conference submission.

 Investigates the gap between what LLMs know and what they express.
 Large language models encode vast latent knowledge that standard prompting fails to surface.
 This work explores systematic methods to elicit this hidden knowledge — with implications for model interpretability, alignment, and evaluation.

-This paper targets submission within approximately two months and positions itself within the growing literature on LLM introspection and probing.
+Targeting submission within approximately two months.
+Positioned within the growing literature on LLM introspection and probing.

 Projects